SmugGnat/poe2-auto-flask/README.md

 ### Linux / Steam Proton

-Start Path of Exile 2 through Steam first, then run or double-click:
+Start Path of Exile 2 through Steam first, then run:

 ```text
 poe2-auto-flask-x86_64.AppImage
 ```

-If PoE2 is not running, a double-clicked AppImage opens a terminal with an error message instead of failing silently.

 If PoE2 closes, the helper closes as well.